• Skip to content

 • Disability

 An asthma wheeze can vary from mild to severe.
-Some people say it sounds like a high-pitched whistle.
+It might sound like a high-pitched whistle, usually when your child breathes out.

 Asthma coughing can vary from mild to severe.